chasefranks/chasefranks.github.io/_posts/2017-10-27-the-birth-of-a-stackframe.md

 The parts of the stack frame are as follows

 * local_vars - an array holding the local variables for the method, i.e. any arguments passed to the method or variables declared within the method.
-* operand_stack - a last in first out (LIFO) data structure that is the workspace for the method
+* operand_stack - a last in first out (LIFO) data structure that is the working memory for the instructions of a method.
+The operand stack is like a CPU register that behaves like a stack.
 * const_pool - a reference to the the *run-time constant pool* of the class that owns this method...more on this later

 Here's a concrete example: Suppose we have some Java code inside of a method that looks like